black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 103
 Add a range property which generates a range from nums.
 Remember that you have a range function you can reuse here.

+# Step 104
+The last function has a few approaches to implement, and you are free to choose whichever approach you would like.

+Add a nodupes property which returns nums with all duplicate values removed.
+For example, [2, 1, 2, 5, 3, 2, 7] should return [2, 1, 5, 3, 7].